Haley rips into Iran’s ‘crony terrorism,’ use of child soldiers in fiery return to Security Council

 “Any company or individual that does business with this Iranian network is complicit in sending children to die on the battlefields of Syria and elsewhere,” she said.

-Haley’s attention on Iran marks the latest example of her apparent strategy of taking debates on the situation in the Middle East and drawing the council’s attention away from the Israeli-Palestinian debate -- where discussions frequently devolve into Israel-bashing -- and onto other issues in the region.
+Haley’s attention on Iran marks the latest example of her strategy of taking debates on the situation in the Middle East and drawing the council’s attention away from the Israeli-Palestinian debate -- where discussions frequently devolve into Israel-bashing -- and onto other issues in the region.

-But Thursday's meeting still saw plenty of focus on Israel.
+But Tuesday’s meeting still saw plenty of focus on Israel.
 Bolivia, which holds the presidency for October, invited fringe Israeli group B’Tselem -- a critic of Prime Minister Benjamin Netanyahu’s policies -- to speak at the meeting.

 Hagai El-Ad, B’Tselem’s executive director accused Israel of “oppressing millions while somehow still being considered a democracy” and drew a comparison with the Jim Crow era in the U.S.